sighingnow/jekyll-gitbook/_pages/CH.md

 # Introduction to the new Admin Experience

 > The overall aim of admin consolidation is to provide a single pane of glass (SPOG) experience for administrators so that admins need not have frequent context switch by having to traverse different applications.
-The following video outlines the first portion of a new admin experience.
-This feature introduces, the new left navigation panel for Webex Contact Center in Control Hub.
+The following video outlines the new features of a new admin experience.
+This introduces, the new left navigation panel for Webex Contact Center in Control Hub as well as other configuration settings which were migrated from the Management Portal.

 <div style="padding-bottom:60.25%; position:relative; display:block; width: 100%">
-	<iframe src="https://app.vidcast.io/share/embed/53a2b628-e015-4fa2-89e8-b2c7a5a2ff03" width="100%" height="100%" title="February 06, 2023 at 4:59 PM" frameborder="0" loading="lazy" allowfullscreen style="position:absolute; top:0; left: 0"></iframe>
+	<iframe src="https://app.vidcast.io/share/8c40da99-5967-465a-8efb-092949d76c73" width="100%" height="100%" title="February 06, 2023 at 4:59 PM" frameborder="0" loading="lazy" allowfullscreen style="position:absolute; top:0; left: 0"></iframe>
 </div>